Roasted Carrot Salad with sweet carrots, tangy goat cheese, crunchy pistachios, and plump cranberries with the most amazing citrus dressing.

 Recipe Notes

-Note 1: Carrots: I grab 2 (1-pound each) bags of medium-sized fresh (firm and bright) carrots.
+Note 1: I grab 2 (1-pound) bags of medium fresh (firm and bright) carrots.
 Once peeled and cut, you should have about 6 cups carrots.

-Note 3: Dressing Tips: We love zesting the lemons and oranges with a microplane and then juicing them with this citrus juicer.
-When zesting the citrus, zest only the very outside bright orange (or yellow) part of the navel orange (or lemon).
-Avoid the white pith below the peel which is very bitter and will make the dressing taste sour.
+Note 2: Dressing Tips: I love zesting the lemons and oranges with a fine grater and juicing them with this citrus juicer.
+Zest only the very outside bright parts of the navel orange (or lemon).
+Avoid the white pith below the peel, which is very bitter and will make the dressing taste sour.

-Note 4: Make Dressing In Advance: Vinaigrette can be made in advance and stored in the refrigerator until ready to use.
-When stored at cold temps, the dressing may separate and form layers.
-If this is the case, simply let it stand at room temperature for about 15 minutes before using, give it a good shake, and it will be ready to use.
+Note 3: When stored at cold temps, the dressing may separate and form layers.
+If this happens, simply let it stand at room temperature for about 15 minutes before using, then give it a good shake.

 Serving: 1serving | Calories: 261kcal | Carbohydrates: 29.8g | Protein: 3.1g | Fat: 16.1g | Cholesterol: 2mg | Sodium: 129.1mg | Fiber: 4.4g | Sugar: 21.4g